First-Year Seminar

 The prevalence of mental illness increases with each generation.
 Its negative effects range from staggering economic costs to unparalleled emotional suffering and lost lives.
 Mental health professionals across a wide variety of disciplines devote their careers to battling mental illness through understanding and treatment.
 In this seminar we will explore this battle through open-minded inquiry via readings, discussion, and debate.
 We will contemplate the meaning of mental illness and grapple with the weight of a profession that holds lives in its hands.

-DNA is the blueprint of life and it is changing the world in ways you might not expect.
-From solving crimes and tracing ancestry to revolutionizing medicine, DNA plays a powerful role in society.
-In this seminar, we will explore how genetic discoveries shape society, health, and personal identity.
-Through discussions and case studies, we will tackle topics like how genes and the environment influence cancer, genetic privacy, and the challenges of using DNA in criminal investigations.
-Get ready to think critically and uncover the fascinating ways DNA is shaping your life—and the future.
+DNA is more than the blueprint of life.
+It shapes everyday life in ways you might not expect.
+In this seminar, students will explore how genetic information is used – and sometimes misused – in medicine, criminal investigations, and ancestry research through case studies, discussions, and real-world examples.
+Topics include how genes and the environment contribute to cancer risk, the limits of using DNA evidence in criminal investigations, and ethical questions surrounding genetic privacy and personal identity.
+Get ready to think critically and uncover the fascinating ways DNA is influencing your life and the world around you.